-- 1. The two trimmers were arbitrarily set, and the ArduiTaM was applied.
-Covering a tuning and matching range of six turns for each trimmer, and using four loops of resolution (corresponding to a final step of approximately 32 fF), the ArduiTaM could precisely T&M the coil in 2 min and 24 s.
-Figure 7b shows the S{11} curve of the coil before and after applying the ArduiTaM. - 2.
-The matching capacitor of the coil was adjusted to achieve an optimum matching at the Larmor frequency, whereas the tuning capacitor was arbitrarily set.
-Covering a wider sweep range of nine turns with a finer resolution through six loops, the ArduiTaM was capable of precisely tuning the coil, Fig. 7c, in 22 s.
+- 1. The two trimmers were arbitrarily set, and ArduiTaM was applied.
+Covering a tuning and matching range of 6 turns for - 150 each trimmer, and using 4 loops of resolution (corresponding to a final step of approximately 32 fF), ArduiTaM could precisely T&M the coil in $2 \min$ and 24 s.
+Figure 7b shows the S11-curve of the coil before and after applying ArduiTaM.

-The speed of rotation of the stepper motors was kept conservatively low to protect the capacitors from mechanical damage, which affected the time of the measurement.
-The S{11} measurements in Fig. 7 were obtained using a Keysight E5071C network analyser.

-In order to highlight its practicality, we applied the ArduiTaM to a commercial probe (Bruker ICON) as shown in Fig. 8a.
+- 2. The matching capacitor of the coil was adjusted to achieve an optimum matching at the Larmor frequency, whereas the tuning capacitor was arbitrarily set.
+Covering a wider sweep range of 9 turns with a finer resolution through 6 loops, ArduiTaM was capable of precisely tuning the coil, figure 7c, in 22 s. - 155 The speed of rotation of the stepper motors was kept conservatively low to protect the capacitors from mechanical damage, which affected the time of the measurement.
+The $S{11}$ measurements in figure 7 were obtained using a Keysight E5071C network analyser.
+In order to highlight its practicality, we applied ArduiTaM to a commercial probe (Bruker ICON) as shown in figure 8a.
 The probe is designed such that its matching condition is always met over the entire range of targeted samples.
 Therefore, it exhibits a tuning capacitor only.
-We used an RF switch (ZFSWA-2-46), controlled by the TTL output of the MRI scanner, to toggle between the T&M mode where the ArduiTaM runs and the MRI mode in which the scanner's electronics are routed to the coil.
-Figure 8b plots the percentage of reflection from the coil, recorded using the standard "wobble" routine of the scanner, for three cases; first, when the coil was manually tuned, second, when the coil was arbitrarily de-tuned, and third, when the coil was automatically re-tuned using the ArduiTaM.
-The tuning range, the number of resolution loops, and thus the tuning time (22 s) were similar to the values used in Fig. 7c.

-In order to assess the effect of the ArduiTaM on the performance of a commercial system, we conducted an imaging experiment of a cherry tomato with and without applying the ArduiTaM; see Fig. 9.
-For both experiments, we utilised a standard gradient-echo sequence with a 1 mm slice thickness, $312 \,\mu\text{m}$ in-plane resolution, 30° flip angle (FA), 4 ms
+We used an RF switch (ZFSWA-2-46), controlled by the TTL output of the MRI - 160 scanner, to toggle between the T&M mode where ArduiTaM runs, and the MRI mode in which the scanner's electronics are routed to the coil.
+Figure 8b plots the percentage of reflection from the coil, recorded using the standard "wobble" routine of the scanner, for three cases; first, when the coil was manually tuned, second, when the coil was arbitrarily de-tuned, and third, when the coil was automatically re-tuned using ArduiTaM.
+The tuning range, the number of resolution loops, and thus the tuning time (22 s) were similar to the values used in figure 7c.
+In order to assess the effect of ArduiTaM on the performance - 165 of a commercial system, we conducted an imaging experiment of a cherry tomato with and without applying ArduiTaM, see figure 9.
+For both experiments, we utilised a standard gradient-echo sequence with a 1 mm slice thickness, 312 μm in-plane resolution, 30° flip angle (FA), 4 ms echo time (TE), 100 ms repetition time (TR), and averaging 8 times.
+Moreover, to ensure that both experiments have exactly the same initial settings, we ran the automatic adjustment routines before each experiment.
+These include a "drift adjustment" to correct the frequency drift caused by the field drift, a "power adjustment" to calculate - 170 the correct power that corresponds to the desired flip angle, and a "receiver gain adjustment" to calculate the receiver gain that ensures optimum digitisation of the signals.
+The measured linear-scale SNR before applying ArduiTaM, figure 9(left) is 49, while the SNR after inserting ArduiTaM, figure 9(right), is 43 corresponding to a 12% (1.13 dB) loss in the signal-to-noise ratio.
+The slight loss in SNR is due to the insertion loss of the RF switch (0.8 dB) needed by ArduiTaM to route the RF signals.